mhcrnl/ogcalc/doc/ogcalc.rst

 callbacks (which can access the class members like normal class member functions).
 Note that \class{Gtk::SpinButton} is a native C++ class.
 It also includes a pointer to the XML interface description.
-\class{Glib::RefPtr} is a templated, reference-counted, ``smart pointer'' class, which will take care of destroying the pointed-to object when \class{ogcalc} is destroyed.
+\class{Glib::RefPtr} is a templated, reference-counted, "smart pointer" class, which will take care of destroying the pointed-to object when \class{ogcalc} is destroyed.

 :file:`ogcalc.cc`